 This step is critical because it eliminates fines and penalties for noncompliance with various laws and regulations while also lowering storage costs.

 Today’s business world is rife with fearless competitors.
 One of the most significant differences between a successful and a failed business is that the latter is better at comprehending and taking advantage of information.

 IM can be a complex process with many stakeholders involved from different departments.
 It’s important to ensure that there is an accurate understanding of what information needs to be managed and how it will be used by all stakeholders involved in order to avoid confusion and conflict among them.

 By linking individuals, processes, and technology, effective companies will unlock the full value of their information.
 When information is handled effectively and only high-quality information is kept, organizations may turn it into knowledge to get additional insights into their business and redirect their operations to more profitable activities.

-The ability to manage information for big complex organizations requires an understanding of critical metrics for all elements of management, including business strategy planning, tactics, content management strategy, and day-to-day operations.
+The ability to manage information for big complex organizations requires an understanding of critical metrics for all elements of management, including business planning, tactics, content management, and day-to-day operations.

 There are major challenges that managing information faces inside businesses, including digitization and automation, security, information silos, integration with legacy applications, poor information quality, decreased user acceptance of technology, and legacy application replacement.

 IM vs Knowledge Management